 HMO Property Myth No.3, is that every HMO needs to have a HMO licence.
 That's simply not correct.
-Technically an HMO property, is a property that has three or more unrelated people living in that property.
+Technically an HMO property, is a property that has three or more unrelated people living in it.
 However, not all HMOs need licensing.
-The government guidelines that came out in October 2018 say that if you have a property with five or more tenants then you need to have an HMO licence.
+The government guidelines from October 2018 make this clear.
+If you have a property with five or more tenants then you need to have an HMO licence.

 I believe you have a moral and ethical responsibility, as well as a legal responsibility to make sure you're providing safe accommodation.
 This is for all of your tenants.